shieldproject/shield/README.md

   uuid      UUID PRIMARY KEY,
-  name      TEXT, -- a human-friendly name for this schedule summary   TEXT, -- annotation for operator use, to describe schedule timespec  TEXT, -- code in a DSL for specifying when to run backups,
+  name      TEXT, -- a human-friendly name for this schedule summary   TEXT, -- annotation for operator use, to describe schedule timespec  TEXT NOT NULL, -- code in a DSL for specifying when to run backups,
                            --   i.e. 'sundays 8am' or 'daily 1am'
                            --   (note: may want to eval use of cron here) );
 ```